bhargavvc/devops_dashboard_flask/README.md

 Below is an example of a “DevOps Dashboard Project” that ties together many of the tools mentioned.
 Keep in mind that in a production system each component would be more elaborate and reside in its own module or service.
 For this example, we’ll keep things as simple as possible while demonstrating how to:

+**DevOps Problem**:
+The core DevOps problem being addressed here is how to manage and automate various tasks—whether they’re initiated on a schedule, triggered by external events (like webhooks), or need to run in the background—without blocking your main application.
+This involves orchestrating processes so that the system remains responsive and scalable, even when handling a lot of asynchronous work.

 - Build a **Flask dashboard** with a **Prometheus metrics endpoint**
 - Schedule background tasks with **schedule** and process webhook-triggered jobs with **RQ**
 - Run a basic **Scapy** packet sniffer (for demonstration)